Advantages of Money Market Funds

 Money market funds offer higher yields than savings accounts but are relatively safer than bonds.
 Therefore, if you're looking for a combination of safety and higher interest rates, money market funds can be a smart place to keep your short-term savings or emergency fund.

 There are many types of money market funds for many types of investors.
 Some funds invest in U.S. Treasuries, while others might invest in riskier options, with correspondingly higher interest rates.
 Carefully investigate any fund you're considering.

 What Is a Money Market Fund?

 A money market fund is a mutual fund that invests in short-term, high-quality fixed-income securities.
 The goal of a money market fund is to have a net asset value that does not deviate from $1 per share.
-In other words, if you invest $1,000 in a money market fund, the goal is to return $1,000 plus a nominal yield (generally close to 90 day T-bill rates).
+In other words, if you invest $1,000 in a money market fund, the goal is to return $1,000 plus a nominal yield (generally close to 90-day Treasury rates).
 Losses in money markets have been rare, but, unfortunately, they have occurred.